 There are no studies that have used an experimental design.
 However, overall, there are a number of high quality evidence reviews which show that negative effects have been found consistently over the last fifty years in both Europe and North America.
 The evidence is therefore rated as moderate.

-These costs are estimated on the basis of an additional year of schooling.
+Costs are estimated on the basis of an additional year of schooling.
+Costs are estimated to be high.

-Negative effects are rare for educational interventions, so the extent to which pupils who repeat a year make less progress is striking.
+Negative effects are rare for educational interventions, so the extent to which learners who repeat a year make less progress is striking.

-Negative effects are disproportionately greater for disadvantaged pupils, for pupils from ethnic minorities and for pupils who are relatively young in their year group.
+Negative effects are disproportionately greater for disadvantaged learners, for learners from ethnic minorities and for learners who are relatively young in their year group.

 Have you considered alternative interventions such as intensive tuition or one to one support?
 They are considerably cheaper and may make repeating a school year unnecessary (see One to one tuition).